okteto/okteto/samples/php/README.md

 The `hello-world` key matches the name of the hello world Deployment.
 The meaning of the rest of fields is:

-- `image`: the image used by the development container (built from this [Dockerfile](https://github.com/okteto/php-getting-started/blob/main/Dockerfile)).
+- `image`: the image used by the development container (built from this [Dockerfile](Dockerfile)).
 - `command`: the start command of the development container.
 - `sync`: the folders that will be synchronized between your local machine and the development container.
+- `forward`: a list of ports to forward from your development container to localhost in your machine.
+This is needed to access the port 8080 of your application on localhost.
-- `reverse`: a list of ports to reverse forward from your development container to your local machine
+- `reverse`: a list of ports to reverse forward from your development container to your local machine.
+This is needed by the PHP remote debugger.
 - `volumes`: a list of paths in your development container to be mounted as persistent volumes.
 For example, this is useful to persist the Composer cache.

 Also, note that there is a `.stignore` file to indicate which files shouldn't be synchronized to your development container.